svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-wallet-server.md

 # Run rippled as a Wallet Server

 A wallet server is a multipurpose configuration for `rippled`.
-With a wallet server, you can submit transactions to the SGY Ledger, access ledger history, and use the latest [tools](https://xpring.io/) to integrate with SGY.
+With a wallet server, you can submit transactions to the RCP Ledger, access ledger history, and use the latest [tools](https://xpring.io/) to integrate with RCP.

 A wallet server does all of the following: